-The results of the present study indicate that AA acts in some way to mitigate the toxicity of tetanus toxin so that in the age groups of 1-12 years none of the patient receiving AA succumed to the toxinosis of tetanus as opposed to the corresponding control groups.
-In the another age group of 13-30 years, although some succumbed but there was substantial reduction in mortality due to the addition of AA.
-Even though several variables such as site of injury, status of infection before start of treatment, nutritional status of the patients and exposure to risks of secondary infection must also have acted as determinants of mortality amongst tetanus patients, the beneficial effect of AA as seen in this study appears significant.
+ing AA succumbed to the toxinosis of tetanus as opposed to the corresponding control groups.
+In the other age group of 13-30 years, although some succumbed but there was substantial reduction in mortality due to the addition of AA.
+Even though several variable such as site injury, status of infection before start of treatment, nutritional status of the patients and exposure to risks of secondary infection must also have acted as determinants of mortality amongst tetanus patients, the beneficial effect of AA as seen in this study appears significant.

 During the course of study, it was noticed that patients succumbed to tetanus even three to four weeks after admission.
-This is contrary to the literature report that death if it occurs follows relatively soon after the apperance of symptoms, the dictum of Hippocrates, such persons as are seized with tetanus die within four days or if they pass those they recover, still stands (cited by Burrows, 1968).
-In many instances it would appear that these patients had almost recovered when fresh wave of convulsions would overtake bringing the end.
+This is contrary to the literature report that death if it occurs follows relatively soon after the appearance of symptoms, the dictum of Hippocrates, such persons as are seized with tetanus die within four days or if they pass those they recover, still stands (cited by Burrows, 1968).
+In many instances it would appear that those patients had almost recovered when fresh wave of convulsions would overtake bringing the end.